-ECONOMIC DEVELOPMENT TAX INCENTIVE STUDY -RENAISSANCE ZONE INCOME TAX CREDITS AND EXEMPTIONS
+ECONOMIC DEVELOPMENT TAX INCENTIVE STUDY -RENAISSANCE ZONE TAX CREDITS AND EXEMPTIONS

-Pursuant to North Dakota Century Code Section 54-35-26, created by 2015 Senate Bill No. 2057, a variety of economic development tax incentives are to be reviewed by a Legislative Management interim committee over the ensuing six-year period.
+Pursuant to North Dakota Century Code Section 54-35-26, created by 2015 Senate Bill No. 2057, a variety of economic development tax incentives are to be reviewed by a Legislative Management interim committee every 6 years.
 The study is aimed at ensuring that economic development tax incentives are serving their intended purposes in a cost-effective and equitable manner.
-This memorandum has been provided to assist in the review of renaissance zone income tax credits and exemptions and provides an explanation of the incentives, the perceived goals of the Legislative Assembly in creating or altering the incentives, and the data and testimony that will be required to conduct an effective analysis of the incentives.
+This memorandum has been provided to assist in the review of renaissance zone tax credits and exemptions and provides an explanation of the incentives, the perceived goals of the Legislative Assembly in creating or altering the incentives, and the data and testimony that will be required to conduct an effective analysis of the incentives.

-EXPLANATION OF RENAISSANCE ZONE INCOME TAX CREDITS AND EXEMPTIONS
+EXPLANATION OF RENAISSANCE ZONE TAX CREDITS AND EXEMPTIONS